aditya0072001/learningmongodb/README.md

 ---

 ## 🛠 Prerequisites
-- Basic understanding of computers (for non-tech users)
+- Basic understanding of computers (for non-tech users)̦
 - Willingness to learn!
 - (Optional) Some familiarity with JSON format